-- Grievances can often be resolved effectively, quickly and informally through discussion with managers and there is an expectation that every effort will be made to resolve matters informally.
-Employees are therefore expected to raise any concerns or issues informally with their immediate line manager. - 2.
+- 1. Grievances can often be resolved effectively, quickly and informally through discussion with managers and there is an expectation that every effort will be made to resolve matters informally.
+Employees are therefore expected to raise any concerns or issues informally with their immediate line manager.
+If the employee's grievance relates to their line manager, they should refer to point 5 below. - 2.
 Managers will discuss an employee's concerns in confidence with them, make discreet investigations, as appropriate, and attempt to address their concerns as fairly and promptly as reasonable. - 3.
 It is the line manager's responsibility to seek to resolve the grievance informally and to notify the individual of the outcome.
 This would normally take the form of a summary note of the discussion and its outcome. - 4.
 It is expected that an employee will seek to resolve their grievance informally in the first instance and will only progress to a formal grievance if the issue cannot be resolved by informal means.
 Where this has been unsuccessful, or circumstances make this route inappropriate, the matter should be raised formally through the Grievance Procedure. - 5.
-If the grievance is against the employee's manager it should be raised with that person's manager who will seek to resolve the matter informally as appropriate.
-If the grievance is against the Director of Human Resources, the Vice Chancellor or senior post-holders it shall be directed to the Registrar & University Secretary in the first instance. - 6.
-If the employee is dissatisfied with the outcome of the informal approach or it is not appropriate to use the informal approach due to the seriousness of the grievance, then the formal approach should be followed.
+If the grievance is against the employee's manager, it should be raised with that person's manager who will seek to resolve the matter informally as appropriate.
+If the grievance is against the Vice Chancellor, it must be directed to the Chair of Council in the first instance. - 6.
+If the employee is dissatisfied with the outcome of the informal approach or it is not appropriate to use the informal approach due to the nature and/or seriousness of the grievance, then the formal approach should be followed.